romainvg/OCRP6/README.md

  -F IP Scan

-      Discover the network with IP Scan ( Set the subnet & subnet mask ) When success, display IP + MAC
+      Discover the network with IP Scan ( Set the subnet ) When success, display IP + ( optional MAC)

  -G Port Scan

       Discover the Port Open ( Set number of port to scan ).
-Red for Port Close & Green for Port Open.

  -H ChatBox